OpenTechFund/application-guide/README.md

 # Application & Oversight Guide

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This document is for new applicants and approved efforts.
+The goal is to provide the all the information needed to submit a great application and to know what to expect if it is approved.